billginger/gravity-blog/README.md

 # Gravity Blog

-a blog system built on Node.js microservice and micro-frontends.
+A blog system built on Node.js microservice and micro-frontends.

 ## Features